 Agressive Cincinnati criminal dui / ovi defense lawyer, Roger Bouchard

-Are you looking for an aggressive and experienced OVI – DUI Lawyer in Cincinnati, Ohio?
-As a former Hamilton County magistrate of 20 years, Roger Bouchard, has the gritty experience and intimate knowledge of the local judicial system to get his clients the results they are looking for.
-He works hard for each and every client’s best interest, taking immediate aim at getting your OVI charges either reduced or dismissed.
-Mr. Bouchard knows how to challenge alcohol testing procedures and results and he also knows the errors to look for that gets cases dismissed altogether.
-An OVI Charge is serious, but Roger is optimistic and confident that he can get you beyond it.
+If you have recently been stopped by an officer for driving under the influence of alcohol in Cincinnati, OH, then you need an aggressive and experienced OVI – DUI Lawyer.
+As a former Hamilton County magistrate of 20 years, Roger Bouchard, has intimate knowledge of the local judicial system and a track record of getting his clients the results they are looking for.
+Attorney Bouchard and his team work tirelessly for each and every client’s best interest, taking immediate aim at getting your OVI charges either reduced or dismissed.

 OVI - DUI warnings and precautions in Cincinnati, OHIO